top of page

 It is training sustainably.

-After reconstructive AC joint surgery, pressing mechanics and weekly volume stopped being optional considerations.
+After 50, pressing mechanics and weekly volume are no longer optional considerations.

 That shift in mindset changed everything.